 - Regulates the development and use of certain AI systems to prevent algorithmic discrimination.

-- Requires independent audits for high-risk AI systems, with the definition confirmed in the bill text.
+- Requires independent audits for high-risk AI systems, with the definition assumed to be in the bill text.

-- Empowers the attorney general to enforce compliance with specific penalties for non-compliance.
+- Empowers the attorney general to enforce compliance.

 Latest Legislative Action